Information Security Specialist, GS-0080-13

 All qualification requirements must be met by the closing date of the announcement.

-GS-13: Qualifying experience for the GS-13 level includes one year of specialized experience equivalent to at least the GS-12 level in the federal sector.
+AT THE GS-13 LEVEL: In addition to meeting the basic requirements, applicants must possess one year of specialized experience equivalent to at least the GS-12 grade level (in the federal sector)

 Specialized experience is experience that has equipped you with the particular ability, skill, and knowledge to successfully perform the duties of this position and is typically in or related to this line of work.
 Examples of specialized experience include: performing all actions associated with the receipt, handling, issue, safeguarding, accounting, and disposition of COMSEC material on charge to an account; maintain files and records on all users of account's materials, provide monthly training on proper procedures of KMI management best practices; initiate proper ordering of all Central Facility products; provide accounting and logistics to include shipping and receiving for all keying material and equipment contained throughout entire account; manage account equipment repair and replacement.